shsarna/RowsAutomationFramework/README.md

 Getting started
 ---------------
 **DEPENDENCIES**
-1. Gradle is required to be installed
+1. Gradle is required to be installed.
+Refer to https://gradle.org/install/

 **Executing**
 1. Provide username and password in config.propertied file (PATH: src/test/resources/config.properties)